GeckSpy/NeoForge-MinecraftMod-1.21.4/Documentation.md

 Orium Orb: Item

-TODO: Orium spirit: (looks like allays in yellow)
+Orium spirit: (looks like allays in yellow)
-    TODO: Can pick up in with leap
+    TODO: Can fly
+    TODO: modify hitbox
+    Follow player holding orium orb
+    TODO: When attacked, get angry, summon lightning, die, drops some orium orb
+    TODO: When lightning convertor at less than X blocks, don't go further -> randomly summon lightning on it

+TODO: ligthning convertor:
+    When it by lightning, create an high amount of orium orb

 Orium torch: torch item
-    craft: redstone torch + electricity orb on top click to change state (switch off/on)
-    emit light when on
+    craft: redstone torch + electricity orb on top remove click to change state (switch off/on) emit light when on
     TODO: orium_wall_torch

-TODO: Orium generator: produce orium orb
-    TODO: use Orium spirit around OR craftable with orium spirit (collectable with special item)

 Merger: merge tow item together
     Requires Orium orb to work